-Despite rising auto prices and the hassle that often comes with buying a new vehicle, many of us love to go car shopping.
+Despite rising auto prices and the hassle of buying a new vehicle, many love car shopping.
 In 2021, Kelley Blue Book estimated that a record number of Americans bought 40.9 million used cars in 2021 – a 28% increase over the previous year.

 - Maserati Quattroporte is the most expensive car to insure at an average annual premium of $5,176, based on CarInsurance.com’s study.